How to Extend your Desktop with Chromecast

 - Open Google Chrome on your desktop.

-- Before you can connect to your Chromecast with Click the Chromecast icon in the upper-right of your Chrome browser, you first need to click the small arrow on the Chromecast icon area.
+- Before you can connect to your Chromecast by clicking the Chromecast icon in the upper-right of your Chrome browser, you first need to click the small arrow on the Chromecast icon area.
 From there, scroll down to “Cast screen/window (experimental).”
 Then, select it.

 - As the “Cast screen/window”, choose display number 2, the one we just fooled Windows into thinking we have.
 Now you should be able to see your Windows desktop on both your computer and your TV screen.